 - 1 cup (240 ml) of raisins or chocolate chips

 - 1 cup (240 ml) of walnuts

 - 1 cup (240 ml) of Pepitas (Toasted Pumpkin Seeds)

 - Preheat oven to 350F (176C) degrees.

-- Mix dry ingredients.
-Mix wet ingredients.
-Combine the dry into the wet, ⅓ at a time, being careful not to over mix!
+- Add the dry ingredients, into the wet ingredients, ⅓ at a time, being careful not to over mix!
 (Or you will have tough bread!)

-- Pour batter into two loaf pans.
+- Distribute batter equally across two prepared loaf pans.
 Top one with walnuts and top the other with Pepitas.

-- Bake until a toothpick comes out clean, about 40-50 mins
+- Bake until a toothpick inserted into the center comes out clean, about 45-50 mins

 - Transfer to a wire rack to cool completely before packaging up for gifting